DIVIDED AMERICA: Losing out to China, workers embrace Trump

 Fueled by government subsidies and cheap loans from state-owned banks, Chinese aluminum producers went into overdrive: In 2000, the United States had produced a world-beating 15 percent of all aluminum, China just 11 percent.
 By 2015, China had escalated its output nearly 1,200 percent — and held 55 percent of the world’s share.

 As Chinese aluminum flooded the world, prices collapsed.
+A pound of raw aluminum now fetches 74 cents — down from $1.25 five years ago.
 U.S. production has tumbled 56 percent since 2000, according to the U.S. Geological Survey.
 And America’s share of world aluminum is below 3 percent.

-Since 2011, U.S. aluminum companies have closed or idled nine of the 14 U.S. smelters.
+Since 2011, U.S. aluminum companies have closed or idled nine of the 14 U.S. smelters, where aluminum oxide is turned into raw aluminum.
 Two surviving plants are running at half capacity or less.
+In Massena, New York; Columbia Falls, Montana; New Madrid, Missouri, plants have folded, idled production or laid off workers.

+Hundreds of workers in New Madrid lost their jobs when Noranda Aluminum Holding Corp. sought bankruptcy protection in February.

+“If you take metal prices back to where they were before China started flooding the market, you’re looking at somewhere between 90 cents and $1.10 a pound,” says Cameron Redd, a laid-off Noranda employee.
+At those prices, he says, the Noranda plant still “would be hiring.”

 Longtime residents recall how vital the Ormet plant here was for the area’s economy and for supporting middle-class lifestyles.
 Workers regularly vacationed and bought houses and boats and all-terrain vehicles to tear up the Ohio countryside.